 The Hundred Year’s war

 In the following century, which saw the start of the Hundred Years War and the passage of marauding bands of soldiers led by the Black Prince and others, Castelnau de Montmiral came into the possession of the Counts of Armagnac.
 This was a small step in a process of land acquisition that led, by the early 15th century, to the Armagnacs becoming one of the two most powerful baronial families in France.
-It was their rivalry with the other family, the Counts of Burgundy, that gave the English, under Henry V, the chance to divide and conquer at the Battle of Agincourt, and it was the catastrophic failure of the Armagnacs at that battle that eventually led to them being ousted from power and dispossessed of their titles and lands.
+It was their rivalry with the other family, the Counts of Burgundy, that gave the English, under Henry V, the chance to divide and conquer at the Battle of Agincourt.
+It was the catastrophic failure of the Armagnacs at that battle that eventually led to them being ousted from power and dispossessed of their titles and lands.
 The last of their line was pensioned off, out of harm’s way, in Castelnau de Montmiral and, on his death, he left to the town’s people the jewelled reliquary cross that can be found in the church today.

 During the 15th century French Wars of Religion, Castelnau de Montmiral remained a Catholic stronghold in a largely Protestant region.
 By the end of the century, the townspeople were sharing in the widespread renewal of prosperity that was to underpin the country’s rise to European pre-eminence under Louis XIV, the Sun King.
 They were embarking upon a rebuilding programme which was finally to transform Castelnau de Montmiral from being a formidable fortress town into a more accessible commercial centre.
 An important part of the process was the building of the esplanade situated on the north-east side of the town, which more than halved the height of the steep escarpment that had been such an important part of the defences of the medieval fortress town.
 Work on it was started in 1598 and completed just in time for the visit of King Louis XIII and his unruly retinue, who were on their way to suppress a last flaring up of Protestant revolt in 1621.
 One of the houses overlooking the esplanade is now the Painting School.